Model category structures on simplicial objects: Transport of weak factorization systems to simplicial objects

 \begin{PAR} Alternatively $\Tcof$ can be generated by the set $\{ \Delta_n \times \{e\} \cup \partial \Delta_n \times \Delta_1 \rightarrow \Delta_n \times \Delta_1 \}$ defined by the Cartesian squares of simplicial sets:

-Cf.\@ \cite[Chapter IV]{GZ67}. \end{PAR}
+cf.\@ \cite[Chapter IV]{GZ67}. \end{PAR}

-\begin{PAR} Consider a category $\mathcal{S}$ with w.f.s.\@ $(\mathcal{L}, \mathcal{R})$ such that $\mathcal{S}$ has coproducts (mutatis mutandis, one might restrict everywhere to countable coproducts) and finite limits and assume that \begin{enumerate} \item pushouts along morphisms in $\mathcal{L}$ exist, \item transfinite compositions of morphisms in $\mathcal{L}$ exist. \end{enumerate} Note that the resulting morphisms are automatically in $\mathcal{L}$ again.
+\begin{PAR} Consider a category $\mathcal{S}$ with weak factorization system $(\mathcal{L}, \mathcal{R})$ such that $\mathcal{S}$ has coproducts (mutatis mutandis one may restrict everywhere to countable coproducts) and finite limits and assume that \begin{enumerate} \item pushouts along morphisms in $\mathcal{L}$ exist; \item transfinite compositions of morphisms in $\mathcal{L}$ exist. \end{enumerate} Note that the resulting morphisms are automatically in $\mathcal{L}$ again.
+Then there is a functor in two variables